 Dr. Stephan places an incision in one of two areas to add your implants into the breast pocket.
-These are periareolar (around the nipple) and inframammary (at the breast crease).
-Incision placement is essential to ensure the implants are placed naturally and look like real breasts.
+These are periareolar (around the nipple) and inframammary (at the lower breast crease).
+Incision placement is imperative to ensure the implants are placed naturally and obtain the desired results.
 Dr. Stephan finds these surgical approaches create the most aesthetically pleasing results and avoid unnecessary surgical and postoperative risks associated with the other types of skin incisions.

-Our Cosmetic Surgeon also uses Keller funnels while placing silicone breast implants in a no-touch technique.
-This innovative surgical tool helps to ensure the implant does not touch the patient’s skin and reduces implant handling during the procedure, significantly improving patient safety.
-With the use of this funnel, implants can be placed through smaller skin incisions with less trauma to the implant, compared to traditional processes.
+Our aesthetic surgeon also uses Keller funnels while placing silicone breast implants in a no-touch technique.
+This innovative surgical tool helps to ensure that the implant does not touch the patient’s skin and reduces implant handling during the procedure, significantly improving patient safety.
+With the use of this funnel, implants can be placed through smaller skin incisions with less trauma to the implant compared to traditional processes.
 As an additional benefit, the Keller funnel has been shown to significantly reduce the need for a secondary procedure due to capsular contracture, a condition where the tissue around the implant contracts and squeezes the implant, making it misshapen and firm.

 Visit Dr. Brad Stephan for Implant Treatment in Tampa